dillonbaxendell/ui-engineering-assessment/README.md

   - this will start both servers and should open the browser

 ### TODO
-- endpoint to retrieve owned events
+- delete user foreign key bug